opencv/opencv/modules/core/doc/drawing_functions.rst

     :param endAngle: Ending angle of the elliptic arc in degrees.

-    :param box: Alternative ellipse representation via  :ocv:class:`RotatedRect`.
+    :param box: Alternative ellipse representation via  :ocv:class:`RotatedRect` or ``CvBox2D``.
 This means that the function draws an ellipse inscribed in the rotated rectangle.

     :param color: Ellipse color.